 We fully recognise that the breakdown of a marriage or other long-term relationship can be a very distressing experience and that clear and concise legal advice is crucial.
-Our dedicated team of experienced family lawyers can provide excellent legal advice to assist and provide support to our clients at such times.
+Family Law Team of the Year at the Scottish Legal Awards, our dedicated team of experienced, award-winning family lawyers led by Julia Donnelly & Nicola Watson can provide excellent legal advice to assist and provide support to our clients at such times.

 We have over 30 years’ experience in this field of the law and can advise on all aspects of family law matters.
-We can offer legal and fixed price private work in relation to all the key areas below.
+Our Family Law Partner Julia Donnelly is accredited as a family mediator by the Law Society of Scotland and we can offer legal and fixed price private work in relation to all the key areas below.
 We are happy to deal with our clients by telephone – email or Skype where required and will fit our service around the needs of our clients.
 We are able to assist in a collaborative approach to dispute resolution and are adept at negotiating Agreements on behalf of clients.
 We regularly conduct litigation in Sheriff Courts across Scotland and the Court of Session.

 Unfortunately, there is no straightforward answer to this question.
 There is no “one size fits all” when it comes to a non-resident parent exercising contact with their children.
 What may work for one family will not necessarily work for yours.
 When deciding on what level of contact you should be awarded the Sheriff will consider the best interests of the specific children and will have their welfare as their paramount consideration.
 Each case is, therefore, fact-specific.